ron-rivest/MIT-6.S898-climate-change/resources.md

 ## Climate changes models and simulation

 * :white_check_mark: _How do climate models work?_\
-  An in-depth but accessible Q&A that pedagogically answers the most frequent questions about climate models. https://www.carbonbrief.org/qa-how-do-climate-models-work
+  An in-depth but accessible Q&A that pedagogically answers frequently-asked questions about climate models. https://www.carbonbrief.org/qa-how-do-climate-models-work

 * :white_check_mark: _Climate Change: A Defining Challenge for the 21st Century?_